pictuga/morss/README.md

 ##Extra configuration
 ###Length limitation

-When parsing long feeds, with a lot of items (100+), morss might take a lot of time to parse it, or might even run into a memory overflow on some shared hosting plans (limits around 10Mb), in which case you might want to adjust the `self.max` value in `class Feed`.
+When parsing long feeds, with a lot of items (100+), morss might take a lot of time to parse it, or might even run into a memory overflow on some shared hosting plans (limits around 10Mb), in which case you might want to adjust the `MAX` value at the top of the script.
 That value is the maximum number of items to parse. `0` means parse all items.

-###Remove useless HTML elements

-Unwanted HTML elements are also stripped from the article.
-By default, elements such as `<script>` and `<object>` are removed.
-Other elements can be specified, by adding them in the `self.trash` array in `class Feed`.
+###Content matching

+The content of articles is grabbed with a **readability** fork (see <https://github.com/buriy/python-readability>).
+This means that most of the time the right content is matched.
+However sometimes it fails, therefore some tweaking is required.
+Most of the time, what has to be done is to add some "rules" in the main script file in *readability* (not in morss).

+Most of the time when hardly nothing is matched, it means that the main content of the article is made of images, videos, pictures, etc., which readability doesn't detect.
+Also, readability has some trouble to match content of very small articles.

+morss will also try to figure out whether the full content is already in place (for those websites which understood the whole point of RSS feeds).
+However this detection is very simple, and only works if the actual content is put in the "content" section in the feed and not in the "summary" section.

 ---